 For each question, use the specific criteria to award a maximum of 6 credits.
 Unless otherwise specified, mathematically correct alternative solutions should be awarded appropriate credit.

-- (37) [6] $(x 3)(2x) = 1.25x^2$ or an equivalent quadratic in one variable is written, a correct explanation is written, 80, and correct work is shown. - [5] Appropriate work is shown, but one computational error is made.
+- (37) [6] A correct graph is drawn, (75, 25) is stated and interpreted, no, and a correct justification is given. - [5] Appropriate work is shown, but one computational or graphing error is made.